 As a result, I would develop an autoimmune condition (hypothyroidism), weight gain and belly fat, hair loss, rashes, severe body aches, and/or migraines every… single… time!
 In addition, I would always come down with inflammatory digestion and gut problems like gastroesophageal reflux disease (GERD), small intestinal bacterial overgrowth (SIBO), or H. pylori, with bloating and pain that brought down my immune system defenses even more.
 (CLICK HERE to read more About my personal health journey)

 This is why I now always do everything I possibly can to minimize my stress response and take active steps to prepare and restore my body when facing stressors.
 And I now realize that at the very first sign of any of the above-mentioned health issues, I know that it’s my body’s way of telling me to take notice and take care!
 (If you are dealing with any of these health problems and need to take action, schedule a call to discover how I may help.)

 Women react differently to stress

-According to a study on the “Impact of Stress of Professional Women Entrepreneurs”1 women react differently to stress, report more stress-related symptoms and diseases, and have a significantly higher risk of psychologically factored health problems than men.
-Any factor that causes negative effects on women entrepreneurs’ physical and psychological wellbeing is expected to negatively affect their work behavior.
+According to a study on the “Impact of Stress on Professional Women Entrepreneurs”1, women react differently to stress, report more stress-related symptoms and diseases and have a significantly higher risk of psychologically factored health problems than men.
+Any factor that causes negative effects on women entrepreneurs’ physical and psychological well-being is expected to negatively affect their work behavior.
 A startling two-thirds of Americans say that work is a main source of stress in their lives.